JenieX/instagram--download-all-media/README.md

 ## Why?

 ### Experimental
 Instagram tends to make changes frequently, meaning this user script could break any time.
+And I'm yet to test it thoroughly.

 ### One Download Session
 In order to lower the chance of being detected as a spam.